RegardsOss/RegardsOss.github.io/_docs/development/regards/fem/api/feature-management-amqp-api.md

 {% include_relative amqp/delete-request.md %}

-## AMQP monitoring API
+## AMQP monitoring API...

-`Feature manager` microservice publishes request messages to monitor request lifecycle.
+`Feature manager` microservice publishes AMQP messages to monitor request lifecycle.

-Messages are published on this exchange : `regards.broadcast.fr.cnes.regards.modules.feature.dto.event.out.FeatureRequestEvent`

-Structure of the message is as follows :
+Messages are published to two different exchanges because under the hood `Feature manager` is in reality composed of two modules: `feature` and `featureprovider`.
+Whatever the exchange to which those monitoring messages are comming from, they have the same structure, that is:

 * The `requestId` (corresponds to `regards.request.id` header),
 * The `requestOwner` (corresponds to `regards.request.owner` header),
 * The related feature `id`,
 * The related feature `urn`,
+* The request type (`EXTRACTION`,`CREATION`,`PATCH`,`DELETION`,`NOTIFICATION`,`FILE_COPY`,`SAVE_METADATA`)
 * The state of the request (`GRANTED`,`DENIED`,`ERROR` or `SUCCESS`),
 * A list of `errors` if any.